syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

    N> Based on the FromPage and ToPage values, the PageRangeSelection option will change.

 ### Collation
-Collation is used to specifies whether a printer collates output when it prints multiple copies of a multi-page diagram.
+Collation is used to specify whether a printer collates output when it prints multiple copies of a multipage diagram.

     1) Collate - Collated output.
     2) UnCollate - UnCollated output.